Markson17/alx-backend-user-data/README.md

 ## 0x01-Basic_authentication
 This repository contains a simple API with Basic Authentication functionality.
 The API includes endpoints to manage user data and ensure secure access to resources.
 Below are the steps to set up and run the API on your local machine.

+# User Authentication Service
+This repository contains a set of Python scripts to implement a user authentication service using Flask and SQLAlchemy.
+The service provides functionality for user registration, login, logout, password reset, and profile management.